Loading ...

 • Parental leave;

-Depending on the type of leave, you should include things like staff eligibility for leave, length of leave, statutory pay, as well as returning to work procedures.
+Depending on the type of leave, you should include factors such as staff eligibility for leave, length of leave, statutory pay, and procedures for returning to work.

 5. Data Use

-Businesses must legally have processes in place to make sure they securely store and process data relating to their employees.
+Businesses must legally have processes in place to ensure they securely store and handle data related to their employees.
 This section should include a consent form for each employee to sign and should cover:

 • Principles of the Data Protection Act that should be followed;